BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     This tutorial does not require a specific tier.
 For this workshop, use the Basic tier.
     - In **Resource Group**, either create a resource group, or select an existing one.
 For more information, see [Using resource groups to manage your Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal).
+    It is suggested that you create a new, dedicated resource group for this workshop to facilitate easy resource removal at the end of the workshop.
     - In **Location**, select the location to host your Service Bus.
 For this workshop, choose your nearest location.

 4. When you have chosen your Service Bus configuration options, click **Create**.
-It can take a few minutes for Azure to create your Service Bus.
+It can take a few minutes for Azure to create the new Service Bus.
 To check the status you can monitor the process on the Startboard or in the Notification panel.

 5. When the Service Bus has been successfully created, click the new tile for your Service Bus in the Azure